 Pop-Up Installation Synopsis

-In a one week period in late September 2020 (weeks before the American presidential election), 94 pop-up installations will be realized simultaneously around the globe in locations including Los Angeles, New York, Philadelphia, Detroit, Seattle, Miami, Mexico City, San Pedro Sula (Honduras), San Salvador (El Salvador), and Lampedusa (Italy).
+Over the course of two months in the fall of 2020 (leading up to the American presidential election), 94 pop-up installations will be realized simultaneously around the globe in locations including Los Angeles, New York, Philadelphia, Detroit, Seattle, Miami, Mexico City, San Pedro Sula (Honduras), San Salvador (El Salvador), and Lampedusa (Italy).
 These installations will be a 25 foot long map of the Arizona/Mexico border with ~3500 hand written toe tags.
 These tags represent the recovered bodies of people who have died between 2000 and 2020 crossing the US/Mexico border through the Sonoran Desert (Figure 1).
 These tags are color coded (manila for identified bodies and orange for the approximately 1,000 unidentified) (Figures 2-4) and will be filled out by teams of volunteers who will then publicly place them in the exact locations on the map where those individuals were found.
 These tags are synched to a large grid to ensure accurate placement of individual remains.
 Each map will come with introductory wall text explaining the project and also feature an augmented reality (AR) experience to accompany the map that can be accessed for free using a cell phone app.

 This participatory political art project is sponsored and organized by the Undocumented Migration Project (UMP), a non-profit research-art-education-media collective, directed by anthropologist Jason De León.
 This installation is intended to do several things: